What is Space36

 2017: Waiting to Exhale

-The second Space 36 project has been running since Febraury 2017.
-This year seven artists originating from EU countries, who have made their home in the UK, have been invited to explore how their idea of home and belonging has been affected by Brexit.
+The second Space 36 project ran between Febraury and June 2017.
+Seven artists originating from EU countries who have made their home in the UK, were invited to explore how their idea of home and belonging has been affected by Brexit.
+The resulting exhibition, titled Waiting to Exhale took place in June 2017.